Money (Lime Cordiale song)

 "Money" is a song by Australian pop rock duo Lime Cordiale, released on 1 February 2019 as the third single from their second studio album 14 Steps to a Better You (2020).

 The song was polled at number 32 in Triple J's Hottest 100 of 2019.
-The song was certified gold in Australia in 2020.

 Background

 Oliver Leimbach said the track is about how money plays a big role in society and how it can be the source of more issues than solutions.

 Release

 "Money" was released for digital download and on streaming services on 1 February 2019.

 Credits and personnel

 Song credits

 Adapted from the parent album's liner notes.